89%* of Manchester Law School’s LPC students go into legal roles after graduating.

 And all the help you need to excel.

 Study the Legal Practice Course at Manchester Law School

 Ambitions of becoming a solicitor?
 Get your career off to a flying start with Manchester Law School’s Legal Practice Course.

 The LPC is a professional law course that enables you to go on to qualify as a solicitor.
 Yet, the Legal Practice Course here at Manchester Law School offers you a great deal more than just a qualification.
 Focused on bringing law to life, both the part-time and full-time LPC programmes are centred around real life legal situations – you’ll work through case studies which replicate realistic legal scenarios.
 Perfect for helping you develop the core practice skills you need as a solicitor: preparing legal documents, advising and interviewing clients.

 Our LPC fees are almost 20% cheaper than some other LPC providers in the area.
-And, if you’re an existing MMU student you benefit from a further 10% discount.
+And, if you have an undergradute degree from MMU student you may benefit from a further 20% discount.

 Practical.
 Innovative.
 Interactive.

 Manchester Law School’s LPC combines traditional teaching methods with innovative techniques, all conducted in our leading £16m purpose-built Law School building.
 High levels of face-to-face tuition, interactive workshops and e-learning via Moodle, are complemented by outstanding placement opportunities, an impressive mentoring scheme, voluntary legal schemes and a superb work placement programme.
 To find out more about our entire range of employability initiatives, take a look at our Careers & Employability section.

 The LPC teaching team at Manchester Law School is made up of dedicated, highly experienced lawyers, all of whom write and deliver the course.
 Their first-hand understanding of what’s needed to excel in a career in law is demonstrated in their teaching, materials and unprecedented student support.
 This will ensure you’re fully prepared for life as a solicitor.